Skip to main content

 Bench hardware

 The simplest ground station is a Raspberry Pi 4B, an RTL8812EU USB WiFi adapter, a small OLED, and four buttons.
-Total cost under 10,000 INR (about $120).
 Add an HDMI cable and a gamepad for standalone flight without a laptop.
-Production boards (Radxa CM3 Lite tier, Radxa CM4 Pro tier) are smaller, more rugged, and support features like antenna diversity and internal 4G modems.
+Production boards (Radxa CM3 Lite, Radxa CM4 Pro) are smaller, more rugged, and support features like antenna diversity and internal 4G modems.
+For field runtime, use an external USB-C power bank.
+A compact direct node is planned around roughly 7.5 W expected draw.
+HDMI, dual-radio, or uplink-heavy setups should be planned around roughly 9-11 W. Power and Runtime has the sizing table.

 What is next